University of North Carolina at Greensboro: English Department

 The English Department, established in 1893, offers a Bachelor of Arts, Master of Arts, PhD, and multiple minors.
 The writing program was, and continues to be, one of the most popular and successful parts of department.
 A writing center was established in 1985 aimed at students in the College of Arts and Sciences.
 Today, the university Writing Center caters to all students and faculty and is housed under the Division of Student Success along with a Speaking Center, Digital ACT Studio, and Academic Achievement Center.
 The department is ranked #7 in 2021 in NC for the English BA.
 The PhD program has been recognized on U.S. News & World Report's 2022 Best Graduate School Rankings as the #3 PhD in English program in NC and #99 overall.

 The English Department is housed in the Moore Humanities and Research Administration Building, but was previously housed in the now-demolished McIver Building, which was called "the ugliest classroom building in America."

-Notable Alumni & Faculty

-In May 2017, alum Adam Tarleton gave the commencement address.
-For a brief period in 1973, Nobel prize winner Louise Gluck held a position as a visiting poet.

-Notable Emeritus Faculty include: Fred Chappell and Craig Nova.
+For a brief period in 1973, Nobel prize winner Louise Gluck held a position in the department as a visiting poet.
+Other notable emeritus faculty include Fred Chappell and Craig Nova.